getsentry/rfcs/text/0022-response-context.md

 The `Response` interface is PII sensitive, so we need to be careful about how we scrub it.

+The [Dart Dio HTTP Client](https://docs.sentry.io/platforms/dart/configuration/integrations/dio/) integration already adds the `Response` field in the `Contexts` interface, so in case we go with Option 1, we'd need to migrate the data to the new `Response` interface.

 # Unresolved questions

 * Is `status_message` useful?